 Step into any supermarket and you’ll see thousands of labels shouting good-health claims: Whole grains!
 No trans fats!
 Essential vitamins and minerals!
 But figuring out what really is part of a healthy diet is getting harder and harder in these days of information overload.
-And it shows in the sobering statistics: 68% of Americans are overweight or obese—which is a big reason more of us are developing diseases such as diabetes, and at younger ages.
+And it shows in the sobering statistics: 68% of Americans are overweight or obese-which is a big reason more of us are developing diseases such as diabetes, and at younger ages.
 One of the most effective ways in one can improve their nutritional intake is to include Moringa oleifera in their diet.
 From ayurvedic healing to body detoxification and stress alleviation – this superfood can just about do everything right for your diet!
 If interested, you could read up blogs like ‘Moringa Oleifera Superfood: Why You Should Be Taking It‘ to get a detailed knowledge about it!

 To fight off disease, fill up on these nutrient-packed foods instead.
 Feel more energetic and even lose weight!